Sign-On Bonus Available

 Department: Registered Nurse

-Clinical Nurse (RN) Anti-Coagulation / Part-time
+Clinical Nurse (RN) OR/ Part-Time

 The Registered Nurse is a clinical practitioner who coordinates and implements patient care specific to the age of the patient population served on the assigned units.
 He/she ensures that quality care is provided in an efficient and safe manner, consistent with the unit's standards of care.
 He/she demonstrates performance consistent with the mission, philosophy and goals of the unit and organization.
 Demonstrates quality and effectiveness in work habits and clinical practice.
 Treats staff, physicians, patients and families with consideration and respect.